thomasmach/PEVP_with_Taylor_and_Chebyshev/README.md

-* Melina A. Freitag , Pavel Kríž , Thomas Mach, and Jan Martin Nicolaus: Can one hear the depth of the water?]{Can one hear the depth of the water?
+* Melina A. Freitag , Pavel Kríž , Thomas Mach, and Jan Martin Nicolaus: Can one hear the depth of the water?

 The data is generated with the script
 ```